After many gloomy days, finally some good news for the African elephant, buffalo, and giraffe.

-The conviction rate for wildlife crimes in Kenya has risen to over 90 percent from 43 percent in 2013—according to the Office of Director of Public Prosecution—signaling a significant achievement in the war against poaching for government agencies and other conservation bodies.
+The conviction rate for wildlife crimes in Kenya has risen to 91 percent from 44 percent in 2013—according to the Office of Director of Public Prosecution—signaling a significant achievement in the war against poaching for government agencies and other conservation bodies.

 The local communities of the Maringa-Lopori-Wamba (MLW) landscape in the Democratic Republic of Congo (DRC) largely depend on the forest for their survival including agriculture, cultural value, and other non-timber forest products.
 However, the rights of these forest-dependent people to use the resources remain limited with little access to the exploitation of the forest, often hampered by complex regulations, thereby limiting the ability to benefit from the forestry operations.

 While it’s often what gets the most attention, wildlife trafficking isn’t the only threat to Africa’s wildlife.
 As people and wildlife increasingly find themselves in closer quarters a new problem is intensifying: that of human–wildlife conflict.

 Earlier this month the Great Elephant Census released its final, troubling results.
 The population survey revealed a 30 percent decline in Africa’s savanna elephant population between 2007 and 2014.